liamstoica/portfolio/src/content/blog/post-two.md

 ## The Identity Shift

-Becoming a product partner is not a new job title.
-It is a mindset shift.
+Moving into this space is not about getting a new title.
+It is a mindset shift that shows up in everyday work.

-It means asking:
+The designers who operate like partners start every decision with questions such as:
 - Why does this matter?
 - What creates value here?
 - What is the simplest version that works?
 - How does this decision shape the roadmap?
 - What pattern does this idea fit into?

-When designers operate with these questions, they move upstream.
-They influence direction.
-They shape strategy.
-They create leverage.
+Once these questions become normal, designers naturally move upstream.
+They help shape direction instead of reacting to it.

 ## The Future Belongs to Hybrid Designers

-Designers who combine:
+Across the industries I work in, the same trend is emerging.
+The designers who grow the fastest are the ones who can combine:
 - systems thinking
 - product strategy
 - visual storytelling
 - behavioral insight
 - technical literacy

-will become the new generation of product leaders.

-This shift is already happening across AI, complex platforms, hospitality, and sports.
+This mix creates designers who can operate side by side with founders, product leaders, and engineers.

 The designer who understands the system will always have more opportunity than the designer who only understands the interface.